 When Ray LaMontagne began his UK tour, we got tickets for not one, but two of his shows.
 The first being at O2 Apollo Manchester followed by SEC Armadillo Glasgow.
 I was really excited about attending the O2 Apollo Manchester to see what accessibility was like and to share my experience, good or bad.
 So here is my O2 Apollo Manchester wheelchair access review.

-Getting to O2 Apollo Manchester
+Travel and Parking at O2 Apollo Manchester

 We were staying at Holiday Inn Manchester City Centre which is about five minutes away.
 This was our first time at this venue so we weren’t sure about parking.
 The hotel staff offered to book us a taxi, but we decided to take our car instead.